Rastrick

-Rastrick is a village in the county of West Yorkshire, England, between Halifax, 5 miles (8 km) north-east and Huddersfield, 4 miles (7 km) south.
+Rastrick is a village and local government ward in the county of West Yorkshire, England, between Halifax, 5 miles (8 km) north-west and Huddersfield, 4 miles (7 km) south.

-The population of the Calderdale Civil Ward at the 2011 census was 11,351.
 It is perhaps best known for its association, along with its neighbour Brighouse, 1 mile (2 km) north-east, with the Brighouse and Rastrick Brass Band.
 Along with Brighouse, it is part of Calderdale, but shares a Huddersfield postcode and phone number.

+The population of the ward at the 2011 census was 11,351.

 Historically part of the West Riding of Yorkshire, the village is on an incline facing north-east, the Parish Church, is vertically in the middle.

 The area around the Parish Church is known as "Top o' t'Town" and the area around the Junction public house is known as "Bottom o' t'Town", this reflects the days when Rastrick had its own governance in the form of a Town Board whose Offices and lock-up were situated halfway between the two, on Ogden Lane.

-Remains of a fort have been found at Castle Hill, just below Top o' Town.
+Remains of a fort have been found at Castle Hill, just below Top o' t'Town.